Madrid Budget Break 💃 Where to Eat & What to Do

 Often you can be tempted into a restaurant with advertised promises of wine and tapas for a few euros, to find these deals are available only if you are prepared to eat at a cramped and busy bar.

 Throughout the city, there is also a plethora of ‘eat-as-much-as-you-want’ joints, typically for around €10.
-One of the best places we found was the calm oasis of an Indian restaurant called Indian Aroma, a little off the beaten track.
+One of the bettert places we found was the calm oasis of an Indian restaurant called Indian Aroma, a little off the beaten track.

 Madrid Attractions and Eating Out - Indian Aroma